A freelance translator cover letter targeting an agency should have one simple aim …

 Here’s our view of how to achieve that.

-See our companion post for guidance on crafting a successful translator CV for agencies.
+And make sure to check out our companion post for guidance on crafting a successful translator CV for agencies.

 The 5 requisites for a successful freelance translator e-mail cover letter